EuromovDHM-SemTaxM/EuroMov-PFE-Lombalgie-KG/README.md

   --endpoint ENDPOINT, -e ENDPOINT
                         SPARQL Endpoint where to materialize the model --corpus_file CORPUS_FILE
                         if the input is a directory name, this parameter gives the name of the text file containing the extracted corpus.
-Default: full_text_deduplicated.txt
+Default: deduplicated.txt
   --prefix-name PREFIX_NAME
                         Prefix name for the model.
 Default: kext --prefix-uri PREFIX_URI